ProDeveloperTutorial.com

 and “j” represents the index of pattern “p”

-For any value of bArray[i] [j] will be equal to one of the below 4 conditions:
+For any value of bArray[i] [j] will be equall to below 4 condition:

 Condition 1: